niko0xdev/action-code-review/README.md

 ### Custom Review Prompt

+The action now uses a strong system prompt plus a structured reviewer prompt that yields JSON (for summaries and inline comments).
+The `review-prompt` input is treated as an extra "focus" section inside that structured prompt, so you can still steer the model toward the concerns you care about.

-You can customize the review prompt to focus on specific aspects:
+You can customize the review focus to highlight specific aspects:

 ```yaml
 - name: Run AI Code Review